 On employee benefits, he has consistently appeared as a featured speaker before the International Conference and Specialized Conferences of the International Foundation of Employee Benefits; the Plumbing Contractors Association of Chicago; the Annual Conference of the Union Affiliated Contractors of the National Association of Plumbing-Heating-Cooling Contractors; the Taft-Hartley Trustee seminar sponsored by the United Association and the Mechanical Contractors Association of New Jersey, Inc.; the Mechanical Contractors Association of America, Inc., Industry Improvement Funds Seminar; and the Plumbing and Mechanical Contractors of Northern Illinois Industry Promotion Fund Seminar.

-Jim is the author of the Mechanical Contractors Association of America, Inc.’s Industry Improvement Fund Operations Guide, and co-author with the New Jersey Division of Taxation of the Mechanical Contractors Association of New Jersey, Inc.’s Sales and Use Tax Manual for New Jersey Mechanical Contractors.
+Jim is the co-author of the Mechanical Contractors Association of America, Inc.’s Industry Improvement Fund Operations Guide, and co-author with the New Jersey Division of Taxation of the Mechanical Contractors Association of New Jersey, Inc.’s Sales and Use Tax Manual for New Jersey Mechanical Contractors.

-- J.D., Temple University James E. Beasley School of Law, 1981
+J.D., Temple University James E. Beasley School of Law, 1981

-- B.A., Denison University, 1977cum laude / Phi Betta Kappa
+cum laude / Phi Betta Kappa

 United States Court of Appeals for the Third Circuit, 1986

 United States Tax Court, 1986

 - Sales and Use Tax Manual for New Jersey Mechanical Contractors, a joint publication of the New Jersey Division of Taxation and the Mechanical Contractors Association of New Jersey, June, 2005; Revised June, 2008

-- Industry Improvement Fund Operations Guide, for the Mechanical Contractors Association of America, November, 1998; Revised November, 2009
+- Industry Improvement Fund Operations Guide, for the Mechanical Contractors Association of America, November, 1998; Revised November, 2009 and 2021